It’s hard to take time for yourself when the calendar is full, but I’m learning that might be the perfect time to do so.

 When a team invites Reach Partners to join them, we’re asked to provide focus on a project.
 Even if the team members work side-by-side each day, they often need help with the pace of the project – the way a project’s progress moves forward.

-Different than a timeline or milestones, pace is about understanding when to pause or slow down and when to speed ahead.
+Different than a timeline or milestones, pacing is about understanding when to pause or slow down and when to speed ahead.
 Every milestone in a project’s plan deserves its own sense of pace.

 When times and projects are rough, we have some advice: grab chocolate and a project manager.